Do you have a ton of paper staring at you in your office or on your kitchen counter? Most of the time this is a big complaint.

 Many of us have files we’ve labeled “Telephone”, “Utilities”, “Water/Garbage”, “Cell Phone”, “Credit Cars”… Sound familiar?
 We’ve set up these folders because that’s how our parents used to do it.
 So when we moved out of their home we did the same thing.
-Only, we hate to file them. can you buy Dilantin over the counter Do you really need to keep those bills?
+Only, we hate to file them. look these up Do you really need to keep those bills?

 Probably not.
 While what I am going to say may make you feel a bit queasy or uncomfortable, I say it to help you eliminate the paper monster in your life.
 No, I am not recommending that everyone go paperless, don’t worry.
 I am recommending, however, that you embrace technology.
 Create passwords to your utilities, phone, and credit card accounts so you can access your information online at any time.
 Get comfortable with their websites so you begin to use this valuable resource.
 You can look up past bills, see recent statements at the touch of a button.
 If you are reading this blog then you have access to the internet so use it and eliminate the need to keep all those paper bills.

 It’s okay if you still want to get your paper statement (or you can request that they be sent to your email in box).
 The point here is that you don’t need to file or keep those bills.
 After you pay a bill, shred it.
 The information is still there online anytime you need it.